 While Kelvin was lucky enough that his semesters of study and basketball season didn’t overlap, it didn’t mean things were always easy.

 “It was really good that there wasn’t much overlap.
-The season for basketball and the university terms, there was probably only about four or five weeks of overlap and that was during exams time,” he said.
+The season for basketball and the university terms, there was probably only about four or five weeks of overlap and that was during exams time,” he says.

-“I could approach the Crocodiles staff and say, ‘for these five weeks am I able to attend the training at night time?’.
+“I could approach the Crocodiles staff and say, ‘For these five weeks am I able to attend the training at night time?’.
 That gave me the opportunity to study during the day and complete my exams and university requirements.”

 Even for his final exams the 243-game basketball veteran didn’t let up, organising alternative travel arrangements in order to play in a double-header.

 “I can still remember my last OSCE (Objective Structured Clinical Examination) exam; it was actually during a double-header against Sydney and Wollongong.
 We played Sydney on the Friday night, I flew home on the Saturday and did the OSCE at JCU, and then flew back and played on the Saturday night,” he says.